Skip to content

 Try it out for a night locally.
 Before your big weekend trek to any beautiful, even slightly distant destination, you’d be well served to try the whole setup out for a night near you.
 You’ll almost definitely come away with ideas about gear you’d really appreciate (self-inflating camping mats and inflatable pillows often make the list), and other items you could just as easily leave behind.

 Check the forecast again right before the trip.
 Especially if rain is called for where you’re going, you may want to toss in an extra paperback or magazine, as well as wet-ready gear like waterproof jackets and rain pants.
-Make sure your sleeping bag is rated to the nightly expected low as well.
+Make sure your sleeping bag is rated to the nightly expected low temp as well.
 An extra layer of superlight long johns rarely misses.

 Pack lightweight layers so you can stay comfortable day and night.
 (Photo: Courtesy Jean Mathurin)